dakeashish1997/LaravelBootstrapAdminPanel/README.md

 # Configuration

 ## Multiple features
+By default, all features are enabled, except email verification and password reset.

 ### Update email verification
-If you want to use email verification, you need to set up the mail configuration in the .env file
+If you want to use email verification or password reset feature, you need to set up the mail configuration in the .env file
 ```
 MAIL_MAILER=smtp
 MAIL_HOST=smtp.mailtrap.io